chris-cloudextend/netsuite-excel-addin/PROJECT_SUMMARY.md

 ### 3. Refresh All (Taskpane)

-Scans the active sheet for all `NS.GLA*` formulas, detects accounts and periods, then fetches fresh data:
+Scans the active sheet for all `XAVI.*` formulas, detects accounts and periods, then fetches fresh data:

 ```javascript
 async function refreshCurrentSheet() {